 IK&P Tip: drill a small hole in your plastic skeg and attach a ring or zip tie, or find some other means of attaching it directly to you boat during storage, not chucked in the bottom of a bag.
 It’s annoying to turn up and find you misplaced your skeg.

-I even found I could paddle a ten-foot Solar without a skeg.
+I even found I could paddle a ten-foot Solar 300 (below) without a skeg.
 Once you know you can go straight without a skeg, it’s just a matter of adopting the same finesse but with a bit more power.
-Only when you attempt the speeds of a Maori war party will the deflection get too much because you can paddle faster and still go straight with a skeg.
+Only when you attempt the speeds of a Maori war party will the bow deflection or yawing get too much because to paddle faster and still go straight you need a skeg.
 Out at sea or on busier rivers, I always use a skeg.

-I’ve often thought a hinged retractable skeg with a spring or just weight could be a good idea: it would pivot backwards when dragging in shallows, then drop back down when there’s enough depth.
-Seems SUPs also have this problem and in the US, FrogFish have made such a thing for boards, but they say the spring can be a weak point.
-I’ve envisaged something more normal skeg size as I can imagine in rapids drifting sideways into a rock or something might put quite a lot of leverage on such a long skeg.
-SUPs don’t normally do rapids.
+I’ve often thought a hinged retractable skeg would be a good idea: it would pivot backwards when dragging in shallows, then drop back down when there’s enough depth.
+It seems SUPs need skegs and in the US, FrogFish have made such a thing for boards, but you hear the spring can be a weak point.

-On a packraft the consensus seems to be skegs make little difference.
-I can believe it before I knew it and now I know it.
-The bow still yaws or bobs a little left to right as you paddle; less so with a load mounted on the bow.
-Tracking – actually going straight – is not the same thing and not a problem on a packraft because you can’t go that fast.
-You move along with a moderate left-right bow shuffle which it’s true, does limit your speed – but speed is limited by a packraft’s hull shape anyway.
-Or is it?
+Tracking – going straight – is not the same thing and not really a problem on a packraft because you can’t go that fast, skeg or no skeg.
+You move along with a moderate left-right bow shuffle which it’s true, does limit your speed, but speed is limited by a packraft’s hull shape anyway.